Google Ads: History

 In 2008, Google launched the Google Online Marketing Challenge, an in-class academic exercise for tertiary students.

 Google retired the DoubleClick and AdWords brands in 2018 to simplify entry points for advertisers and ad sellers.
 The core product was renamed Google Ads, providing access to inventory on Google Search, its YouTube video service, the Google Play app store, and AdSense website publisher partners.
-The rebrand consolidated entry points for advertisers and publishers under simpler product names, aligning ad buying across Search, YouTube, Google Play, and AdSense.

 Functionality

 Google Ads' system is based partly on cookies and partly on keywords determined by advertisers.
 Google uses these characteristics to place advertising copy on pages that they think might be relevant.
 In 2023, Google introduced Topics API, which allows targeting ads based on browsing history stored in browser, to Google Chrome.
-Beyond contextual signals, the platform still supports keyword based intent targeting and charges advertisers primarily when users click an ad.
 Advertisers pay when users divert their browsing to click on the advertising copy.
 Adverts can be implemented locally, nationally, or internationally.

 Google's text advertisements mimic what the average search result looks like on Google.
 Offering text-only search ads initially, Google unveiled "Showcase Shopping" ads in 2016.
 With this format, retailers can choose to have a series of product images that appear in search results related to various search queries and keywords.
 In May 2016, Google announced Expanded Text Ads, allowing 23% more text.
 Image ads in the display network can be one of the several different standardized sizes as designated by the Interactive Advertising Bureau (IAB).

 Besides the Google search engine, advertisers also have the option of enabling their ads to show on Google's partner network, members of which receive a portion of the generated income.
-In 2024, Google highlighted an 'Ads Power Pair' of search and performance max to improve reach and bidding efficiency across channels using first party data and machine learning.

 In 2024, Google Ads introduced AI-powered tools, including the "Ads Power Pair" of Search and Performance Max, designed to improve campaign efficiency across Google channels.
 These tools leverage first-party data, machine learning, and automated asset creation to enhance bidding, targeting, and audience reach.

-In 2025 Google Launches AI- powered ad tools for Indian Marketer.
+In 2025, Google launched AI-powered ad tools for Indian Marketer.
 Ad will appear in AI Overviews for Indian users.
 Google launches “Generated for you” feature in product studio which will automatically create brand aligned images and videos by analyzing merchant catalogs and trending campaign concepts.

+On January 28, 2026, Google launched the "Ads Decoded" podcast, which focuses on using AI-driven tools for campaign measurement and optimization.